ben-harvey/ecs-scaledown/README.md

 }
 ```

-It also requires AWS credentials that grant these permissions to be set in the environment of the GitHub runner that is executing the Action.
+It also requires AWS credentials that grant these permissions to be set in the environment of the GitHub runner that is executing the action.
 You can set them using the [configure-aws-credentials Action](https://github.com/aws-actions/configure-aws-credentials)

 ```yaml
 name: Configure AWS credentials